Dear Secondary Teacher Candidates,

 Placements follow a planned schedule

-October: Teacher candidates who are on schedule for the internship in the next academic year and who will not have graduated by December complete the Secondary Course Record form (the “Blue Form”).
-These forms must be completed in collaboration with an advisor from the intern’s major area, and returned to the College of Education Student Affairs Office.
+October: Teacher candidates who are on schedule for the internship in the next academic year and who will not have graduated by December complete the Secondary Course Record form.
+This form must be completed in collaboration with an advisor from the intern’s major area, and returned to the College of Education Student Affairs Office.
 Post-baccalaureate candidates need not complete this form, even if they are still taking coursework to complete their teaching major and/or teaching minor.

 November: Teacher candidates who are on schedule for the internship in the next academic year complete the online Internship Placement Request form by the due date, approximately December 1st.

 November – January: Teacher candidates who are on schedule for the internship write placement resumes to prospective mentor teachers.
-Guidelines for writing a placement resume are in the Junior/Senior handbook.
+Guidelines for writing a placement resume are listed below.
 These resumes will be given to the school at which the Team is suggesting a placement.
 The Team contacts schools to talk about the number of interns each school would like to have.

 February – March: The Team works with schools and teachers to arrange placements.
 Although we will try to accommodate a prospective intern’s first choice of level (middle/high) or setting, we often cannot honor all of these in our attempts to match students with mentor teachers who are interested in working with an intern.